acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 Acrolinx checks content in two ways:

-* Automated Check helps you automate your content creation workflow.
+* An Automated Check helps you automate your content creation workflow.
 * The Sidebar gives writers an interactive user experience in the editor where they create content.

 ---